vranathunga/vranathunga/README.md

 # Vindya Ranathunga – Lecturer/ Researcher

 Welcome to my GitHub portfolio!
-I am a **lecturer and researcher with research interest in specializing in computational neurology**, focusing on the intersection of neuroscience, Artificial Intelligence, and Cognitive Systems.
+I am a **lecturer and researcher with research interest in specializing in computational neurology**, focusing on the intersection of neuroscience, Machine Learning, and Brain Logics.
 I am passionate about teaching, mentoring, and sharing reproducible research.

----

-## 🔬 About Me

-- **Position:** Lecturer and Researcher in Computational Neurology
-- **Research Interests:**
-  - 🧩 Computational analysis of neurological disorders
-  - 🧪 Neural network modeling of brain activity
-  - 🖥️ Brain-computer interfaces
-  - 🤖 Applications of AI in neuroscience
+My research Interests are Computational Neurology, Cognitive Systems and Artificial Intelligence.

 ---